pagopa/io-react-native-cieid/CONTRIBUTING.md

 If you want to use Android Studio or Xcode to edit the native code, you can open the `example/android` or `example/ios` directories respectively in those editors.
 To edit the Objective-C or Swift files, open `example/ios/IoReactNativeCieidExample.xcworkspace` in Xcode and find the source files at `Pods > Development Pods > @pagopa/io-react-native-cieid`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `pagopa-io-react-native-cieid` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `@pagopa/io-react-native-cieid` under `Android`.

 You can use various commands from the root directory to work with the project.